Piyush-Sharma-1/IITB-Insti-Chatbot/README.md

 ## Features

-- Answers academic queries using six official IIT Bombay documents.
+- Answers academic queries with six official IIT Bombay documents.
-- Uses Retrieval-Augmented Generation (RAG) to generate grounded responses.
+- It uses Retrieval Augmented Generation (RAG) to provide grounded factually correct answers.
-- Refuses to answer when the requested information is not present in the available documents.
+- Does not answer when the requested information is not in the available documents.
-- Displays the supporting source document(s) used to generate each answer.
+- Indicates the document(s) from the source that support each answer.
-- Supports uploading additional PDF documents during a session for temporary retrieval.
+- Allows uploading other PDF documents during an active session for temporary retrieval.
-- Maintains multi-turn conversation context by rewriting follow-up questions into standalone queries.
+-

 ## Project Structure